sjhoeksma/ngx-do/README.md

-# DoLibary - An ADMIN PANEL for deploying cloud services.
+# ngx-do - An ADMIN PANEL for deploying cloud services.

 Based on [CK-Admin](https://github.com/codetok/cdk-admin)

+This project contains the library and demo, make sure you build library before you run ng serve

 ## Development server